-CONTINUING DISCLOSURE CERTIFICATE
+FORM OF CONTINUING DISCLOSURE CERTIFICATE

-This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by Clark County, Nevada (the "Issuer") in connection with the issuance of its Clark County, Nevada, District Nos.
-135 and 144C, Local Improvement Bonds, Series 2009 in the aggregate principal amount of \$ (the "Bonds").
-The Bonds are being issued pursuant to an ordinance adopted by the Board of County Commissioners of the Issuer on October 6, 2009 (the "Ordinance").
-The Issuer covenants and agrees as follows: SECTION 1.
-Purpose of the Disclosure Certificate .
+This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by Clark County, Nevada (the "Issuer") in connection with the issuance of the Issuer's Clark County, Nevada, General Obligation (Limited Tax) Transportation Refunding Bonds (Additionally Secured with Pledged Revenues), Series 2009A, in the aggregate principal amount of \$ and Clark County, Nevada, General Obligation (Limited Tax) Transportation Refunding Bonds (Additionally Secured with Pledged Revenues), Series 2009B-3 in the aggregate principal amount of \$ (collectively, the "Bonds").
+The Bonds are being issued pursuant to the Ordinances adopted by the Board of County Commissioners of the Issuer on November 3, 2009 (the "Ordinances").
+The Issuer covenants and agrees as follows:

+SECTION 1.
+Purpose of the Disclosure Certificate.
 This Disclosure Certificate is being executed and delivered by the Issuer for the benefit of the holders and beneficial owners of the Bonds and in order to assist the Participating Underwriter in complying with Rule 15c2-12(b)(5) of the Securities and Exchange Commission (the "SEC").

 SECTION 2.
-Definitions .
-In addition to the definitions set forth in the Ordinance or parenthetically defined herein, which apply to any capitalized terms used in this Disclosure Certificate unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: "Annual Report" means any Annual Report provided by the Issuer pursuant to, and as described in, Sections 3 and 4 of this Disclosure Certificate.
-"Dissemination Agent" means, initially, the Issuer, or any successor Dissemination Agent designated in writing by the Issuer and which has filed with the Issuer a written acceptance of such designation.
-"Material Events" means any of the events listed in Section 5 of this Disclosure Certificate.
-"MSRB" means the Municipal Securities Rulemaking Board.
-As of the date hereof, the MSRB's required method of filing is electronically via its Electronic Municipal Market Access (EMMA) system available on the Internet at http://emma.msrb.org.
-"Official Statement" means the Final Official Statement dated, 2009 relating to the Bonds.
-"Participating Underwriter" means the original underwriter of the Bonds required to comply with the Rule in connection with an offering of the Bonds.
-"Rule" means Rule 15c2-12(b)(5) adopted by the SEC under the Securities Exchange Act of 1934, as the same may be amended from time to time.
+Definitions.
+In addition to the definitions set forth in the Ordinances or parenthetically defined herein, which apply to any capitalized terms used in this Disclosure Certificate unless otherwise defined in this Section, the following capitalized terms shall have the following meanings:

+"Annual Report" shall mean any Annual Report provided by the Issuer pursuant to, and as described in, Sections 3 and 4 of this Disclosure Certificate.

+"Dissemination Agent" shall mean, initially, the Issuer, or any successor Dissemination Agent designated in writing by the Issuer and which has filed with the Issuer a written acceptance of such designation.

+"Material Events" shall mean any of the events listed in Section 5 of this Disclosure Certificate.

+"MSRB" shall mean the Municipal Securities Rulemaking Board.
+The MSRB's required method of filing will be electronically via its Electronic Municipal Market Access (EMMA) system available on the Internet at http://emma.msrb.org.

+"Participating Underwriter" shall mean any of the original underwriters of the Bonds required to comply with the Rule in connection with an offering of the Bonds.

+"Rule" shall mean Rule 15c2-12(b)(5) adopted by the SEC under the Securities Exchange Act of 1934, as the same may be amended from time to time.